HIV Worsened by Selenium Deficiency

 One of the best sources of selenium is Brazil nuts.
 Other sources include corn, sunflower seeds, sesame seeds, fennel seed, kelp, walnuts, brewer’s yeast, grapes, wheat germ, and other plant-based foods.

 The recommended daily allowance for selenium is 55 micrograms.
 However, research on selenium deficiency has shown that 150-200 micrograms are necessary for a therapeutic effect.
+As is the case with most supplements, care should be given to prevent over-supplementing on selenium.

 Stone CA, Kawai K, Kupka R, Fawzi WW.
 Role of selenium in HIV infection.
 Nutr Rev. 2010 Nov;68(11):671-8